-Resolved that the minutes of the meeting held on 16 November 2022 are approved as a correct record.
+The minutes of the meeting held on 16 November 2022 were approved as a correct record.

 226/22 Additional Items of Business

 There were no additional items of business to consider.

 227/22 Adult Social Care Direct Payments Policy

 Approval was sought to authorise the Director of Adult Social Care and the Director of Finance to implement the proposed Direct Payments Policy and ensure it is embedded in future practice by all relevant staff members.